karthik25/featurify/ReadMe.md

 }
 ```

-Use it in a view by inject an instance of `IFeaturifyServer`
+Use it in a view by injecting an instance of `IFeaturifyServer`

 ```html
 @using Featurify.Contracts